simon-weber/python-libfaketime/README.rst

 How to avoid re-exec
 --------------------

-Sometimes, re-exec does unexpected things.
-You can avoid those problems by preloading libfaketime yourself.
-The environment variables you need can be found by running `python-libfaketime` on the command line:
+In some cases - especially when your tests start other processes - re-execing can cause unexpected problems.
+To avoid this, you can preload the necessary environment variables yourself.
+The necessary environment for your system can be found by running ``python-libfaketime`` on the command line:

 .. code-block:: sh